SAP/styleguides/clean-abap/CleanABAP.md

 There are also cases where it's not necessary to mock something at all - this is usually the case with data structures and data containers.
-For example, your unit tests may well work with the productive version of a `transient_log` because it only stores data without any side effects.
+For example, your unit tests may well work with the production version of a `transient_log` because it only stores data without any side effects.

 #### Don't build test frameworks